How to Spot Crypto Signal Scams: The Complete Red-Flag Checklist

 What should I do if a signal group asks for wallet access?

 Do not provide wallet access, seed phrases, private keys, or direct control of funds.
-A signal service does not need those permissions to provide educational trade ideas.
+A signal service does not need those permissions to share educational trade ideas, and the request itself is a serious red flag.